 Take a bite out of New York on this Greenwich Village food tour, stopping in local eateries to sample the best they have to offer.
-Try one of the tastiest slices of pizza in New York, sample different olive oils, feast on fresh pasta, sip sommelier-chosen wines, slurp up a new take on gelato, and top it all off with a drink in one of the Village's most beloved clubs.
-All you have to bring is an appetite and an open mind, we'll take care of the rest.
+Try one of the tastiest slices of pizza in New York, sample different olive oils, feast on fresh pasta, sip scrumptious wines, slurp up a new take on gelato, and top it all off with a drink in one of the Village's most beloved clubs.

 Take a fork - you're about to eat some of the best food in NYC.

 Our Greenwich Village food tour takes you to some of the most beloved restaurants and eateries in the village to taste iconic dishes and see how the locals dine.
 Along the way, you'll see iconic sections of the neighborhood and pick up insider tips on how to eat well in New York.

 Your food tour starts beside the Stonewall Monument, where your local guide will give you an introduction to the history of this unique neighborhood and the various counter-cultures that have called it home.
 Then you'll head to the nearby John's Pizza for your first dish of the evening, one of New York's most beloved cheese slices.
 As you eat, you'll learn how this Italian institution became the preferred street food of New York.